krairy/crypto_seasons/README.md

-# crypto_seasons
+# Exploring crypto seasons
-Explore Bitcoin and overall crypto seasonality patterns with methods of data science
+Explore Bitcoin and overall crypto seasonality patterns with methods of data science.